natalierellis/natalierellis/README.md

 ## About Me
-I specialize in **NGS data analysis, machine learning, and cloud computing** to drive **precision medicine innovations**.
+I specialize in **clinical data analysis, machine learning, and cloud computing** to drive **precision medicine innovations**.
 Currently, I am developing a survival model for cancer risk prediction using genomic, clinical, and lifestyle data from All of Us.

 I am seeking Data Scientist, ML Engineer, or Bioinformatics Analyst roles starting Fall 2025.